holokit/holokit-1-sdk/README.md

 3. Open the example scene "HoloKitSDK/Examples/CubeOnTheFloor".
 4. Open "File" -> "Build Settings" and click "Build".
     * ![Screenshot](images/unity_build.png)
+Make sure that the paramaters below is correct.
+Player Settings -> Other Settings
+Artectecture: ARM64
+Camera Usage Description: "Blahblah...".
+Target minimum iOS version: 11.0

 5. Choose a location to put the XCode project.
 After the build is done, open "Unity-iPhone.xcodeproj".
-Make sure you open it with XCode 9 Beta.
+Make sure you open it with XCode 9.
 6. In Xcode, change your build target to your actual device.
     * ![Screenshot](images/device_change.png)
 6. Click "Unity-iPhone" in the file explorer to see its settings, and select the proper Team.
 If you don't have any Team listed, go to "XCode" -> "Preferences" -> "Accounts" and add your Apple Developer account.